gdurisi/gdurisi.github.io/_pages/vacancies.md

 <!-- - [**Jan.
 2020**] PhD student position available: ``[generalization bounds for deep neural network: design and insights](https://www.chalmers.se/en/about-chalmers/Working-at-Chalmers/Vacancies/Pages/default.aspx?rmpage=job&rmjob=8281)''.
 Deadline: **Mar.
 6, 2020**.
 Note: this is part of a broad recruitment at Chalmers in the field of mathematics for artificial intelligence.
 A total of six PhD students will be recruited. -->

+- [**Jun.
+2022**] PhD student position on [information-theoretic generalization bounds](https://www.chalmers.se/en/about-chalmers/Working-at-Chalmers/Vacancies/Pages/default.aspx?rmpage=job&rmjob=10639&rmlang=UK) in statistical learning theory.
+Deadline: **August 16, 2022**

-- We will soon announce three PhD vacancies: one in the area of information-theoretic bounds in statistical learning theory, and two in the area of machine-learning algorithms for/over communication networks.
+- We will soon announce two more PhD vacancies in the area of machine-learning algorithms for/over communication networks.

 - For other openings at every level at the Department of Electrical Engineering, please visit [Chalmers vacancy website](http://www.chalmers.se/en/about-chalmers/vacancies/Pages/default.aspx)